Not something most people like to do.

 - Negotiate the total price.
 Dealers always like to add some additional fees on the top of the sticker price.
 Ask to calculate a total price “on the road” and use it for a negotiation.

 - Make a lower offer.
 Don’t be afraid to make a lower offer.
 If they are asking $15,000, offer $13,000.
 If the salesperson believes you will really buy a car, he/she will go down in price, and maybe you will then get the car for $13,800 or thereabouts.

 - Be ready to leave if you feel any pressure or if you have any hesitations about the car – there are so many other cars available.
 You don’t have to decide immediately.
 Do not give a deposit or sign anything until you are absolutely satisfied with the car and conditions.

 - Nothing works better than competition.
 Let’s say you have two cars on your list that you’re interested in.
 Show it to the salesperson and say you will buy a car from whomever gives you the better price.
 For example, if one of the salespersons offers you a $500 discount, phone to another dealer on your list and ask them if they can match it.

 - Whatever is promised by a dealer, ask to confirm in writing.
 Negotiate all the details of the deal.
-If the dealer promises to install new tires, make sure you agree on what kind of tires – cheapest available or of a well known brand like Michelin or Goodyear.
+If the dealer promises to install new tires, make sure you agree on what kind of tires – cheapest available or of a well-known brand like Michelin or Goodyear.
 If there is some kind of warranty that comes with the car, make sure you understand all terms and condition.
-If the dealer promises to show you all service records, make sure you check them before paying for the car.
+If the dealer promises to show you all the service records, make sure you check them before paying for the car.